Homeless Emergency Action Team shelters

 In March 2009 the province of British Columbia provided an additional $1.5 million to keep the shelters open until the end of June.

 The shelters at 1435 Granville Street and 1442 Howe Street were controversial.
 Community residents cited concerns with lack of public consultation, fights, public urination, defecation, public sex, and open drug use.
 British Columbia Housing Minister Rich Coleman cited the need for laying out rules of operation and the need for better community consultation.
 He called Mayor Robertson's bargaining on housing homeless people "amateurish" and later apologized for the remark.
 Mayor Robertson reached an agreement with Housing Minister Rich Coleman and came to a mutual decision to close the Granville Street shelter and reassess the Howe Street shelter.

 On June 29, 2009 the province of British Columbia announced that funding for the 1435 Granville Street shelter ended and that the shelter would close on July 1, 2009 and that the 1442 Howe Street shelter would be put into a 30-day community consultation process to determine its future.

 On July 30, 2009 the province of British Columbia announced the 1442 Howe Street shelter would shut down on August 7, 2009.
 It shut down early on August 5, 2009, two days ahead of schedule, as alternate housing was found.

 On September 15, 2009, Vancouver city staff issued a report warning Mayor Robertson and the Vancouver City Council that they should no longer expect the HEAT shelters to be funded after the 2009-2010 fiscal year.

 On January 5, 2010, Mayor Robertson announced that the controversial shelter at 1435 Granville Street, in a predominantly residential neighbourhood, would re-open the following day without robust neighbourhood consultations.
-It is scheduled to close by April 30, 2010.
-The city is planning an open house approximately 2 weeks after re-opening the shelter.
+It was scheduled to close by April 30, 2010.
+The city planned to have an open house approximately 2 weeks after re-opening the shelter.